turingschool/career-development-curriculum-site/module_two/mod2_week2.md

 ### Section 2:  Why is building connection important?
 <iframe width="560" height="315" src="https://www.youtube.com/embed/yVkxIuQbvIQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Did you know that we see upwards of 30-45% of students get jobs via connecting with the turing community?
+Did you know that we see upwards of 30-45% of students get jobs via connecting with the Turing community?
 Check out our [jobs reports]( https://turing.edu/outcomes/) see the data.

 Generally speaking, when we start to talk about networking most folks tend to think about it as a very transactional process in which you are asking for something from someone.
 This can be true and a form of networking, however, the reframe here is that networking is more based on asking for directions from people who have had similar experiences.